 The Buddhist Education Foundation of Canada has launched a Buddhist chaplaincy initiative in June of 2014.
-We are working with Emmanuel College and the Department of Psychiatry at the University of Toronto and the Buddhist communities toward a partnership for the education of Buddhist spiritual care professionals and volunteers.
+We are working with Emmanuel College and the Department of Psychiatry at the University of Toronto, and the Toronto Buddhist communities to create educational opportunities for Buddhist spiritual care professionals and volunteers.

-We are hosting a series of Buddhist chaplaincy roundtables to learn from and connect with the diverse Buddhist communities in Toronto.
-This initiative has already led to the endowment of the first Professorship in Chinese Buddhist Studies in Canada and the creation of a Buddhist chaplaincy program at Emmanuel College in 2015, a Master of Pastoral Studies Program in Buddhism, the first such Buddhist professional education program in Canada that will qualify graduates to be certified with the Canadian Association for Spiritual Care.
+We hosted a series of Buddhist chaplaincy roundtables in 2014-15 to learn from and connect with the diverse Buddhist communities in Toronto.
+This initiative has already led to the endowment of the first Professorship in Chinese Buddhist Studies in Canada and the creation of a Buddhist chaplaincy program at Emmanuel College in 2015, a Master of Pastoral Studies Program in Buddhism (MPS Buddhism), the first such Buddhist professional education program in Canada that will qualify graduates to be certified with the Canadian Association for Spiritual Care.
 Students can also pursue registration with the College of Registered Psychotherapists of Ontario by enrolling in the Certificate in Spiritual Care and Psychotherapy within the MPS Buddhism program.

 For a second time, we are sponsoring the Fellowship in Buddhism and Psychiatry at the University of Toronto hosted by the Department of Psychiatry in the Faculty of Medicine.

 2020 Buddhist Education Foundation of Canada Fellowship in Buddhism and Psychiatry